-Given Intelligence Surveillance and Reconnaissance handbooks and Collection Requirement guides the student will be able to provide a recommendation on the selection of IRM and CM resources that is logical, measured, and defensible IAW NATO doctrine, available ISR handbooks, EEI and discipline specific CR guides.
+Given references, the student will be able to provide a recommendation on the selection of IRM and CM resources that is logical, measured, and defensible in accordance with (IAW) NATO doctrine, available Intelligence Surveillance and Reconnaissance (ISR) handbooks, Essential Elements of Information (EEI) and discipline specific Collection Requirements (CR) guides.

-Given a request for intelligence information the student will be able to carry out IRM processes and procedures to formulate an Intelligence Collection Plan (ICP) IAW NATO IRM doctrine and policies.
+Given an intelligence requirement, the student will be able to perform IRM processes and procedures to formulate an Intelligence Collection Plan (ICP) IAW NATO IRM doctrine and policies.

-Given a scenario the student will be able to create a collect management plan that utilizes mission specific language, directs the JCMB, uses appropriate language for each asset culture, and leverages the capabilities of NATO tools for Collection Management IAW NATO doctrine and TTP's.
+Given a scenario, the student will be able to perform collection management processes that utilizes mission specific language, participate in the Joint Collection Management Board (JCMB), use appropriate language for each asset culture, and leverages the capabilities of NATO tools for Collection Management IAW NATO doctrine and Tactics Techniques and Procedures (TTP)'s.

 EXPLAIN HOW THE IRM&CM FUNCTIONS SUPPORT NATO JOINT TARGETING DURING PLANNING AND OPERATIONS:

-Given references the student will be able to explain how the IRM&CM functions support NATO Joint Targeting IAW JCO Annex D.
+Given references, the student will be able to explain how the IRM&CM functions support NATO Joint Targeting.

-Given a scenario the student will be able to create RFIs which are reasonable, focused, geo-referenced, prioritized and justified in accordance with AIntP-8 using the latest developments and current IRM&CM panel agreements.
+Given a scenario, the student will be able to create RFIs which are reasonable, focused, geo-referenced, prioritized and justified, in accordance with NATO authorized publication using the latest developments and current IRM&CM panel agreements.

-Intended training audience is IRM and CM personnel serving within the NATO Strategic, Operational commands due to the emphasis on joint operational functions; NFS IRM&CM personnel are also invited.
-This course could also benefit the wider intelligence community.
-All Intelligence personnel require IRM training and awareness of CM functions/processes.
+Intended training audience is IRM and CM personnel serving within the NATO Strategic and Operational commands due to the emphasis on joint operational functions.
+NFS IRM&CM personnel are also invited.
+This course could also benefit the wider intelligence community and all Intelligence personnel who require IRM training and awareness of CM functions/processes can participate.